 Juniper Springs Group Campground is a primitive facility located about 10 miles from Big Bear Lake, a scenic, year-round recreation destination.
 The camp offers a great location from which to explore the mountains of Southern California.

-The campground offers a large group site for tent or RV camping.
+The campground offers a large group site for tent camping.
 It can accommodate up to 40 people and eight vehicles.
 Standard SUVs or vehicles with four-wheel drive and/or higher clearance are required to access the campground.

 A standard SUV, a 4x4 or a vehicle with higher clearance is required to access the site.

 The road is very difficult for passenger vehicles, need to be at least 6 inches off the ground.

 The campground is located in the San Bernardino Mountains at an elevation of 7,739 feet, where ponderosa pines dot the site.
 A pinyon pine and juniper woodland and meadow surround the area and a small pond is on-site.